10 Warning Signs Your Partner’s Criticism Is Poisoning You

 What Defines an Overly Critical Partner?

 In any healthy relationship, occasional complaints or critiques are normal.
-However, when nitpicking and fault-finding become frequent or a default mode of interaction, it signals an unhealthy dynamic that requires attention.
+When nitpicking and fault-finding become frequent or a default mode of interaction, it signals an unhealthy dynamic that requires attention.

 According to marriage researcher Dr. John Gottman, criticism is one of the key predictors of eventual relationship dissolution.